 - Contribute to the economic recovery of our region.

-The plan for Binghamton’s campuses will be adjusted based on scientific data, and in accordance with guidance from public health and government authorities.
+The plan for Binghamton’s campuses has been adjusted as necessary moving forward, based on scientific data and in accordance with guidance from public health and government authorities.

-A group of University leaders has worked on these detailed plans with the goal of having onsite instruction and a residential experience for our students in the fall, only after the campus infrastructure and culture can be reimagined to provide a safe, high-quality experience for living and learning.
+A group of University leaders worked on these detailed plans with the goal of having onsite instruction and a residential experience for our students, only after the campus infrastructure and culture was reimagined to provide a safe, high-quality experience for living and learning.

 Binghamton University developed its Restarting Binghamton plan after receiving guidance from New York state and feedback from nearly 1,000 individuals.
-The plan was submitted to SUNY Chancellor Kristina Johnson on June 23, and was approved on July 1.
-The plan is being implemented, but will evolve as necessary based on guidance from public health and government authorities.
+The original plan was submitted to the SUNY Chancellor on June 23, 2020, and was approved on July 1, 2020.
+The plan was implemented, but has evolved as necessary based on guidance from public health and government authorities.
+Amendements to the original plan for the spring 2021 semester were approved on Jan.
+22, 2021, and are noted below.

 We have developed a Frequently Asked Questions page to answer some commonly asked questions.